ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 This way, the interceptors can control the flow in the following ways:

-* Throwing an exception: Exception propagates back, and the pipeline is canceled.
+* Throwing an exception: The exception propagates back, and the pipeline is canceled.
-* Calling the `proceed` or `proceedWith` functions: The interceptor is suspended, while the rest of the pipeline is executed, and once completed then function is resumed and the code after calling `proceed`/`proceedWith` is executed.
+* Calling the `proceed` or `proceedWith` functions: The interceptor is suspended, while the rest of the pipeline is executed.
+Once completed the function is resumed, and the `proceed`/`proceedWith` code block is executed.
-* Calling the `finish()` function: The pipeline finishes without any exceptions and without executing the rest of the pipeline
+* Calling the `finish()` function: The pipeline finishes without any exceptions and without executing the rest of the pipeline.
-* In other case: the next function is called, or the pipeline finishes if it was last function.
+* In other cases: The next function is called, or the pipeline finishes if it was the last function.

-The order of the blocks is determined by the order of phases they are installed into, then by installation order.
+The order of the blocks is determined first by the order of phases they are installed into, then by installation order.

-Phases are defined when the pipeline is created, and can be augmented to add more phases using `pipeline.phases`
+Phases are defined when the pipeline is created and can be augmented to add more phases using `pipeline.phases`.

-For `PipelineContext` that has an `ApplicationCall` as context, there is a convenience extension property `call` as an alias to `context`.
+For a `PipelineContext` that has an `ApplicationCall` as context, there is a convenience extension property `call` as an alias to `context`.
 {: .note}

 ## The Subject

-When executing, the pipeline context also carries a _subject_: an arbitrary typed generic object `TSubject` that is being _processed_.
+During execution the pipeline context also carries a _subject_: an arbitrarily typed generic object `TSubject` that is being _processed_.

-The `subject` is accessible from the context as a property with its own name.
-And it is propagated between interceptors.
+The `subject` is accessible from the context as a property with its own name, and it is propagated between interceptors.
 You can change the instance (for example for immutable subjects) using the `PipelineContext.proceedWith(subject)` method.

-When using this method, the pipeline will continue with the new subject instance and will return to the caller with the last instance passed by the pipeline thus effectively allowing to process the subject in later interceptions.
+When using this method, the pipeline will continue with the new subject instance and will return to the caller with the last instance passed by the pipeline, effectively allowing it to process the subject in later interceptions.

-For a pipeline without a subject you can use `Unit`, for example, since the `ApplicationCallPipeline` doesn't require a subject, it use uses Unit.
+For a pipeline without a subject you can use `Unit`, for example, since the `ApplicationCallPipeline` doesn't require a subject; it uses `Unit`.
 {: .note}

 ## Merging

 Pipelines of the same type can be merged.
-This is done with `merge` function on a receiving a pipeline.
+This is done with the `merge` function on a receiving pipeline.

-All interceptors from merging the pipeline are added to the receiving pipeline according to their phases.
+All interceptors from pipeline merging are added to the receiving pipeline according to their phases.
-Pipelines are being merged when there are different points where interceptors can be installed.

-One example is the response
-pipelines that can be intercepted on the application level, on call level, or per route; before we execute a response pipeline we merge them all.
+Pipelines are merged when there are different points where interceptors can be installed.
+One example is the response pipeline that can be intercepted at the application level, call level, or per route.
+Before we execute a response pipeline, we merge them all.

 ## Ktor pipelines

 ### ApplicationCallPipeline
 {: #ApplicationCallPipeline }

-Ktor defines a pipeline without subject, and the `ApplicationCall` as context defining five phases `Setup`, `Monitoring`, `Features`, `Call` and `Fallback` to be executed in that order:
+Ktor defines a pipeline without a subject, and the `ApplicationCall` as a context defining five phases (`Setup`, `Monitoring`, `Features`, `Call` and `Fallback`) to be executed in this order:

 ```nomnoml
 #direction: right